The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Sequential and Countability Properties

 \begin{proposition}[Countable tightness at $\ast$] $t(\ast, X) = \aleph_0$, despite $\chi(\ast, X) \geq \aleph_1$ \textup{(Proposition~\textup{\ref{prop:notfirst}})}. \end{proposition} \begin{proof} At points $\hat{x} \neq \ast$, the subspace topology is Euclidean, so tightness is $\aleph_0$.
 For $\ast$: let $S \subseteq X$ with $\ast \in \overline{S}$.
 We may assume $S \subseteq X \setminus \{\ast\}$ (if $\ast \in S$, take $S_0 = \{\ast\}$).
 Let $D := \{x \in \mathbb{R}\setminus\{0\} : q(x) \in S\}$.
 The condition $\ast \in \overline{S}$ means that for every closed nowhere-dense $F \subset \mathbb{R}\setminus\{0\}$, $D \not\subseteq F$ (otherwise $W_F$ is a neighborhood of $\ast$ missing~$S$).
 Since $\overline{\mathbb{R}}$ is second-countable (metrizable), $D$ has a countable dense subset $D_0 \subseteq D$ (every subspace of a second-countable space is second-countable, hence separable).
 We claim $D_0$ is not contained in any closed nowhere-dense $F \subset \mathbb{R}\setminus\{0\}$: if $D_0 \subseteq F$ with $F$ closed, then $D \subseteq \overline{D_0}^{\,\overline{\mathbb{R}}} \subseteq F$, contradicting $D \not\subseteq F$.
 Hence $S_0 := q(D_0)$ is countable and $\ast \in \overline{S_0}$. \end{proof}

-\begin{remark} The coexistence $t(\ast, X) = \aleph_0$ with $\chi(\ast, X) \geq \aleph_1$ and the failure of sequentiality (Proposition~\ref{prop:notsequential}) makes ERI a natural example of a compact space where countable tightness does not imply sequentiality.
-The non-sequentiality is witnessed by $q([1,2])$: it is sequentially closed (no sequence in $[1,2]$ escapes to~$\ast$ by Proposition~\ref{prop:seqconv}), yet $\ast \in \overline{q([1,2])}$ by the KIP.
-Together with sequential compactness (Proposition~\ref{prop:seqcpt}), ERI exhibits the rare combination: countable tightness, sequentially compact, and not sequential. \end{remark}
+\begin{remark} Note that $t(\ast, X) = \aleph_0$ coexists with $\chi(\ast, X) \geq \aleph_1$ and with the failure of sequentiality (Proposition~\ref{prop:notsequential}), so ERI is a compact space in which countable tightness does not imply sequentiality.
+The non-sequentiality is witnessed by $q([1, 2])$: no sequence in $[1, 2]$ escapes to $\ast$ by Proposition~\ref{prop:seqconv}, so $q([1, 2])$ is sequentially closed, yet $\ast \in \overline{q([1, 2])}$ by the KIP.
+ERI is therefore sequentially compact (Proposition~\ref{prop:seqcpt}), countably tight, and not sequential. \end{remark}